Deewaar: Let's Bring Our Heroes Home: Plot

-Indian Army Major Ranvir Kaul and some 30 of his colleagues were captured in Pakistan and held under brutal conditions for 33 years.
+Indian Army Major Ranvir Kaul and some 30 of his colleagues were captured in Pakistan and held under brutal conditions for 33 years (since the Indo-Pakistani War of 1971).
 Kaul attempts another escape but is caught, beaten, berated, and thrown back in prison.
 During the fracas, one of his men does flee and, through a sympathetic friend, Jabbar, sends a letter home.
 Kaul's wife and son petition the Indian Army, but the General, though sympathetic, has his hands tied.
 He raises the subject, and Pakistan will deny it, and immediately the men will be shot; he cannot authorize Army action absent hard evidence (not just a letter); there are no other options.
 Kaul's son, Gaurav sets off to find his father.

-Gaurav meets Jabbar and discovers that his father has been transferred to a different prison camp, Saran Jail, under the cunning and sadistic Sohail.
+Gaurav meets Jabbar and discovers that his father has been transferred to a different prison camp, Saran Jail, under the cunning and sadistic warden Sohail Miyaan.
 Kaul meets another set of captured Indian POWs at this new prison.
 Kaul attempts another escape.
 One man sacrifices himself on the electric fence as others go through.
 Sohail bemusedly sighs as the others, once past the fence, are blown up by the landmines.
 Kaul and the remaining prisoners are again beaten and kicked back into their barracks.
-One of the prisoners, Khan manages to evade the landmines and escapes.
+One of the prisoners, Khan, manages to evade the landmines and escapes.
 Gaurav meets him accidentally and brings him to safety.

-Gaurav attacks a military courier and in the very act of using his uniforms, infiltrates a Pakistan Army office block.
-He steals a set of plans which reveal a water main under the prison.
+Gaurav attacks a military courier and, in the very act of using his uniforms, infiltrates a Pakistan Army office block.
+He steals a set of plans that reveal a water main under the prison.
 His father and the men can dig their way to this main and crawl out.
 With great reluctance, Khan gets arrested again.
 Sohail correctly guesses that Khan is back for a reason.
 Khan discloses to Kaul that his son is here; this news, and the water main, is a great inspiration for the men.